 Guess what else?
 You WILL end up resenting them.
 You’ll see them with a new tattoo or on Facebook at the zoo or a concert and you’ll be saying, I can’t afford a concert because I didn’t get my full pay from them and then just look at them living it up!
 Stick to your payment policies for your business.

-Another thing I have found after 21 years of providing care.
-If you give people a break, they will expect more and more breaks until they because a source of stress for you.
+Another thing I have found after over 20 years of providing care.
+If you give people a break, they will expect more and more breaks until they become a source of stress for you.
 It’s your business, treat it like a professional business.
-If you make payment policies for your childcare early, and stick to them, you will have a long and successful business that you will enjoy.
+If you make payment policies for your childcare early and stick to them, you will have a long and successful business that you will enjoy.

-What kind of payment policies should you have?
+What kind of payment policies should you have for home daycare?

 No pay, no stay.
-If you have a family that constantly doesn’t want to give up your paychecks, you may ask them how they would like working at a job where they had to chase their boss around and beg for money.
+If you have a family that constantly doesn’t want to give up your fees, you may ask them how they would like working at a job where they had to chase their boss around and beg for money.
 I bet they wouldn’t keep working for that person.
-Will you?

 Tom Copeland says to say; “I need a check from you” so you don’t have to say give me my money.
 Maybe there is wording you can use to make it easier for you.
 Your pay should not be negotiable to parents, stick to your payment policies.
 They either pay, or they don’t have childcare.
 Check out more from Tom here.